pbpranavk/websockets_react_rails_todo/README.md

 A basic todo application with live reload using websockets.
 If two or more tabs/windows are open with the same application, making changes (adding, editing and deleting todos) to in one window or tab will automatically get reflected in other windows.

+#### Update

+- After the initial POC, I realized modern applications would have multiple groups of subscribers who don't share data from database.
+- Therefore, while subscribing I'm sending a group_id and while broadcasting, I'll be just broadcasting to the subscribers of that group.
+- Moved from async to redis for verifying above functionality

 ### Backend

 - Backend of this application is made with Ruby on Rails.